 The Palace of Culture and Science is a communist relict, and it was a lot of discussion around it.
 Some wanted to destroy it, but still, it has a long history and a lot of fans.
 The building symbolizes the city, and if you go to its top floor, you can have a fantastic view of the town.

 Krakow is the former capital of Poland and probably the best-known Polish city worldwide.
 It has the most significant number of foreign tourists as well.
 The town was not destroyed to the same extent as Warsaw during WWII and had many old churches and the castle well preserved.

 It is also famous of cloth hall located in one of the largest medieval town squares in Europe.

 Other must-see places in Krakow are Wawel Royal Castle, Wieliczka Salt Mine, Planty Park, Barbican, Kazimierz – the former Jewish Quarter, and Wawel Cathedral.
 If you have more time, you can also visit the famous Auschwitz-Birkenau – the dark place reminding of Holocaust history.
 There is no such place anywhere else in the world.

 Due to a large number of quality restaurants, it is also a perfect spot to try Polish cuisine.
-Later we will explain what to eat in Krakow.
+You can explore here the best places to eat in Krakow.

 We already mentioned Lower Silesia in the nature part.
 The best way to reach this part is through Wroclaw city – the region’s capital.
 The city itself is our favorite in Poland.
 It’s probably because of its charm linked to the number of bridges, rivers, streams, and canals.
 The city sometimes is called Polish Venice.
 It has over 120 little bridges connecting 12 islands.